CITE: Evaluating Threats

 To delete a team, follow these steps:

-3. Select the evaluation to be edited and click on the Teams tab.
+- Select the evaluation to edit and click the Teams tab.

-4. Select the team to be deleted and click on the Trash Can Icon next to the team.
+- Select the team to delete and click the Trash Can next to the team.

 Observers